AHolwell/HomeLINK/README.md

       --profile <YOUR_PROFILE_NAME>
 ```

-8. To test the endpoints, it is easiest to use [AWS API Gateway Test CLI](https://github.com/AnomalyInnovations/aws-api-gateway-cli-test) to navigate IAM Authorisation
+8. To test the endpoints, it is easiest to use [AWS API Gateway Test CLI](https://github.com/AnomalyInnovations/aws-api-gateway-cli-test) to navigate IAM Authorisation.
+This will have been installed with npm in step 2.

    Please find detailed commands in `./commands.md` and user credentials in the email.